petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 Ignoring her Barbie muttered under her breath "Fuck that was an expensive op, three USB firmware-level zero-days.
 Fuck."

-Skipper sighed "You seemed happier before, back when I was helping you with your masters."
+Skipper sighed "You seemed happier with your work back when I was helping you with your masters."
 Barbie rolled her eyes, visibly annoyed "Yes, I know.
 We worked on that Tor hardware router project..."
 Skipper finished her sentence "and then you graduated and somehow started an offensive cyberwarfare consulting firm."